Annual Survey of Traveller Accommodation

 Prior to the selection of a random sample, establishments are classified into homogeneous groups (i.e., groups with the same NAICS codes, and same geography (province/territory)).Quality requirements are targeted, and then each group is divided into sub-groups called strata: take-all, must-take, and take-some.

 The take-all stratum includes the largest firms in terms of performance (based on revenue) in an industry.
 Every firm is sampled, which means each firm represents itself and is given a weight of one.
 The must-take stratum is also comprised of self-representing units, but these are selected on the basis of complex structure characteristics (multi-establishment, multi-legal, multi-NAICS, or multi-province enterprises).
 Units in the take-some strata are subjected to simple random sampling.

 Finally, the sample size is increased, mostly to compensate for firms that no longer belong in the industry; i.e., they have gone out of business, changed their primary business activity, they are inactive, or are duplicates on the frame.
-After removing such firms, the sample size for 2000 was 2,810 collection entities.
+After removing such firms, the sample size for this survey was 2,827 collection entities.

 Responding to this survey is mandatory.

 Data are collected through a mail-out/mail-back process, while providing respondents with the option of telephone or other electronic filing methods.